William Craven, 2nd Earl of Craven: Early life

 William Craven was born on 18 August 1809.
-He was the eldest son of William Craven, 1st Earl of Craven and the former Louisa Brunton (1785–1860), a famous actress.
+He was the eldest son of William Craven, 1st Earl of Craven and the former Louisa Brunton, an actress.
 Among his siblings were brothers, Hon.
-George Augustus Craven, an Army Officer, and Hon.
+George Augustus Craven, an Army officer, and Hon.
 Frederick Keppel Craven, a prominent cricketer.
 His sister, Lady Louisa Elizabeth Craven, was married twice, first to Sir Frederick Johnstone, 7th Baronet, and secondly to Alexander Oswald, a Member of Parliament for Ayrshire.

 His paternal grandparents were William Craven, 6th Baron Craven, and his wife Lady Elizabeth Berkeley (a daughter of Augustus Berkeley, 4th Earl of Berkeley).
 His maternal grandfather was John Brunton, a grocer who later became an actor and manager of the Norwich Theatre.
 His mother was the youngest of six sisters, one of whom, Ann Brunton Merry, was also an actress, and married poet and dilettante Robert Merry.

 He was educated at Christ Church, Oxford.